Jedzia/vustreamproxy/Readme.md

 ## Compiling

-run
+To build your project, run

-    xargo build
+    xargo -Z build-std build

-or if you have set up a runner in `.cargo/config` for remote execution
+or if you have set up a runner in `.cargo/config` for remote execution, start

-    xargo run
+    xargo -Z build-std run
 to see it work.

 and